 Stop the practice of giving or selling weapons to countries that violate human rights, such as Saudi Arabia, Bahrain, Egypt, and Israel.

 Close the nearly 800 U.S. military bases located in more than 70 countries and territories abroad.

-Work towards a peace economy that respects people and planet.
+Work towards a peace economy that respects people and planet — a feminist economy of giving and sharing that’s local and relational.
 Enact the Green New Deal and develop and enact a New Peace Deal.

 7. End Support for Israel’s War on Palestinians

 The U.S. government should hold Israel accountable for its violations of international law and Palestinian human rights.
 Commit to ending financial, military, and diplomatic support for Israel's policies of occupation and apartheid.

 8. Promote Women in Peacemaking

 Uphold U.N.
 Security Council Resolution 1325 that calls for the full involvement of women in preventing, resolving, and recovering from conflict.

 9. Stop Militarization of the Border and Police

 End the militarization of our borders and attacks on migrants and refugees.
 End the policy of transferring military-grade weaponry and surveillance equipment from the military to local police departments, which only serves to further criminalize communities of color.